 Before proceeding with an elective induction you should know:

-Starting with an “unfavorable” cervix does not mean that the induction will fail and end in a c/section, but it does mean that the process from induction start to delivery of your baby could be quite prolonged.
-(Several days)
+Starting with an “unfavorable” cervix does not mean that the induction will fail and end in a C section however, it could extend the process from the start of induction to deliveryby several days.

 Methods of Induction:

-Cervical ripening: used when Bishop’s score is “unfavorable” – Softens, thins and dilates the cervix (mouth of the womb)
+Cervical ripening: used when Bishop score is “unfavorable” – softens, thins and dilates the cervix (mouth of the womb)

-Cervical Ripening can be accomplished with synthetic prostaglandins (hormone-like substance) or with mechanical dilation
+Cervical ripening can be accomplished with synthetic prostaglandins (hormone-like substances) or with mechanical dilation

 What are the risks with this type of induction method?

-Mechanical Dilators: provide gentle pressure to dilate the cervix.
-A double balloon catheter (insert image) is inserted thru the cervix and dilated with saline water.
+Mechanical dilators: provide gentle pressure to dilate the cervix.
+A double-balloon catheter is inserted through the cervix and dilated with saline water.

 What are the risks with this type of induction method?

-Pitocin is administered intravenously and is dosed per protocols with the goal to produce regular and strong uterine contractions.
-In general, continuous fetal monitoring is required when Pitocin is being given and there is an associated restriction of movement with continuous monitoring.
+Pitocin is administered intravenously and is dosed per protocol with the goal of producing regular and strong uterine contractions.
+In general, continuous fetal monitoring is required when Pitocin is being given, and there is an associated restriction of movement with continuous monitoring.

 Risks of Pitocin: Tachysystole (uterine contractions that occur too frequently)

-Amniotomy: is the artificial rupture of membranes, this is often performed after contractions are regular and cervix is already dilated.
+Amniotomy: the artificial rupture of membranes, this is often performed after contractions are regular and the cervix is already dilated.

 Risks of amniotomy include: